 Insider tip: Some folks swear by tucking a few strings of Christmas lights under the covers, raising the temperature just enough.
 Please do be sure to use outdoor cords and such, and let us know how it works for you!

 Frosts do eventually fade (sometimes all too soon).
-If your garden needs an update or an full overhaul, schedule a virtual consultation, and we can get started before spring roars in!
+If your garden needs an update or an full overhaul, schedule a virtual or in-person consultation, and we can get started before spring roars in!
 CLICK HERE TO SCHEDULE